 There are three rules for creating a successful product.
 Unfortunately, no one knows what they are.1

 If the success of your product depends on changing a deeply ingrained habit, it is going to be challenging.
-Your product should be attractive for people to change their behavior.
+Your product should be attractive enough for people to overcome the inertia associated with behavior change.

 For example, Uber changed a deeply ingrained habit of how one hails a cab.
 Initially, it was cool; hence, people did it.
 Now it is convenient.
 Before launching such a product, list down the motivations for someone to use your product.

 Sometimes, the most crowded markets are ripe for disruption.
 Example—Dropbox.
 Dropbox was a late entrant in the file-sharing and storage market, but it worked flawlessly and conquered the market.

 Competition may not always be harmful, especially when you are trying to create a new category.
 Category awareness is crucial, and if a big guy does it for you, you can piggyback on it.

 If a startup had launched a smart speaker like Alexa or Google Mini, they would have two challenges.
 First would be to educate users on what a smart speaker is.
 The second would be to convince people to buy their product.
 Competition brings awareness to a category so that you can concentrate on selling the product instead of educating consumers.